10 Dynamic Types of Wood for Terrariums (+ Photos)

 The unique structure makes for an interesting piece, and it also provides lots of planting spaces for epiphytes.

-It’s a softwood, so it’s important to use it in the right environments – but, the opportunities are endless when you know how to get the best from it.
+It’s a softwood, so it’s important to use it in the right environments (bioactive ones for starters), but the opportunities are endless when you know how to get the best from it.

 Which terrarium wood takes your fancy?

-Or have I missed off your favourite?
+Or have I missed your favorite?
 Let me know in the comments!

 2 thoughts on “10 Dynamic Types of Wood for Terrariums (+ Photos)”